Some people distrust God because they object to the killings in the Bible that he either initiated directly or ordered the Israelites to carry out.

 These individuals would have avoided their fate had they meekly adhered to what they knew firsthand.

-If they had walked in harmony with God in response to this knowledge, they would have avoided their punishment.
+If they had walked in harmony with God in response to this knowledge, they would have avoided punishment.
 Instead, they dismissed their lived experience and did as they pleased.

-They would have avoided their fate had they taken all this to heart and developed an intimate relationship with God rather than a superficial one.
+They would have avoided their fate had they taken all this to heart and cultivated an intimate relationship with God rather than a superficial one.
 Instead, they deceitfully sought the acclaim of their fellow church members for their feigned generosity.

 Mass Killings